 We will assume you have already got CodeIgniter 4 installed in your project root.
-All you have to do run below command in command line.
+All you have to do is run the below command from the command line.
 For our example, we installed it in D:/projects.

 composer create-project codeigniter4/appstarter form

-If you want to know how to install and configure CodeIgniter 4, you can read the topic How to Install and Test CodeIgniter 4 in Your Local Computer
+If you want to know how to install and configure CodeIgniter 4, you can read the tutorial Install CodeIgniter 4 on XAMPP Server in Windows

 Below is a screenshot of the registration page:

-As we mentioned before, we have created a folder named 'projects' in D:\ drive and installed CodeIgniter4 in 'form' folder under projects.
+As mentioned earlier, we have created a folder named 'projects' in D:\ drive and installed CodeIgniter 4 in the 'projects/form' folder.
 So, the project root directory is D:/projects/form.

 We will have Controller - Candidate.php, Model - ModelCandidate.php and the view - register.php.

-There is a custom validation rule for age check.
-This is for age validation, as our form will accept only ages between 18 to 40, we need to validate the age value entered by the user.
+There is a CodeIgniter 4 custom validation rule for age checks.
+This is for age validation, as our form will accept ages between 18 and 40 only, we need to validate the age entered by the user.

 Our table name is 'candidates' in MySQL database.